-Monte Cecilia Housing Trust offers a range of housing services that support low income families to find affordable and appropriate housing as well as preparing them to manage their own home.
-Our services range from housing advice and referral, advocacy for sustainable housing, to offering a limited range of housing available in Trust properties.
+Monte Cecilia Housing Trust offers a range of housing services to support low-income families in finding affordable and appropriate housing, while also preparing them to manage their own home.
+Our services include providing transitional and community housing, advocacy and advice for sustainable rental housing, as well as referral to other organisations for specialist assistance.

-Our service delivery model enables low income families with a serious housing need to have access to safe and affordable emergency housing for up to 3 months.
-During this time, families contribute to a savings programme, develop skills in household management and benefit from comprehensive family support services through our supportive housing programme.
-Families are able to stabilise their living situation as Monte assists them to transition towards independent housing, either in a state house or private rental.
-Currently Monte is able to support 12 families in Mangere, 11 families in Takanini and 12 families in Otahuhu.
-We also provide social work support to the families living in Ranui park.
+Our service delivery model enables low-income families with a serious housing need to access safe and affordable emergency housing for up to three-months, during which they will contribute to a savings program, develop skills in household management and benefit from comprehensive family support services through our supportive housing programme.